Iraq

 Support for Shi’a Militias

-Iran supplied these groups with weapons such as IEDs, which were the “top killer of U.S. troops” in Iraq.
+Iran supplied these groups with weapons such as improvised explosive devices (IEDs), which were the “top killer of U.S. troops” in Iraq throughout the Iraq War.
 In order to move these weapons into Iraq, Iran controlled a number of arms smuggling rings.
 By 2006 the Quds Force, the extraterritorial military arm of the IRGC, had developed “a widespread network for transferring and distributing arms from Iran into Iraq through the Ilam region in western Iran.”

-According to the U.S. Department of State Country Reports on Terrorism 2019, Iran-backed Shi’a militia groups are believed to be responsible for more than a dozen rocket or indirect fire attacks targeting U.S. or Coalition targets in Iraq in 2019, including the December 27 attack in which KH launched more than 30 rockets at an Iraqi base hosting U.S. forces in Kirkuk, killing one American contractor and wounding several American and Iraqi service members.
+According to the U.S. Department of State Country Reports on Terrorism 2019, Iran-backed Shi’a militia groups are believed to be responsible for more than a dozen rocket or indirect fire attacks targeting U.S. or Coalition targets in Iraq in 2019, including the December 27 attack in which Kataib Hezbollah (KH) launched more than 30 rockets at an Iraqi base hosting U.S. forces in Kirkuk, killing one American contractor and wounding several American and Iraqi service members.
+This assault provoked a strong U.S. retaliatory strike on KH targets in Iraq and Syria and set in motion a series of events that would lead to the demise of the IRGC-Quds Force commander Qassem Soleimani and KH founder Abu Mahdi al-Muhandis.

 On March 5, 2019, the U.S. Department of State designated Harakat Hezbollah al-Nujaba (HHN), an Iranian proxy group established in 2013 with direct support from the IRGC.
 HHN is an Iran-backed Iraqi militia funded by but not under the control of the Iraqi government.
 HHN has openly pledged its loyalties to Iran and Iranian Supreme Leader Ayatollah Khamenei.
 The group’s founder, Akram al-Kaabi, was one of the cofounders of the IRGC-backed militia Asaib Ahl al-Haq (AAH) and many of the group’s fighters are former members of AAH and Kataib Hezbollah (KH).
 Kaabi openly admitted in 2015 that “technical and logistical support comes from the [Iranian] Islamic Republic.”
 The group has been active in Syria as well, and is alleged by Iraqi officials to be “helping Tehran create a supply route through Iraq to Damascus.”

-On January 3, 2020, the U.S. Department of State designated Asa’ib Ahl al Haq (AAH) under Section 219 of the Immigration and Nationality Act, and designated its leaders Qais and Laith al-Khazali as Specially Designated Global Terrorists under Executive Order 13224.
+AAH has been designated under Section 219 of the Immigration and Nationality Act by the U.S. Department of State since January 3, 2020.
+The group’s leaders Qais and Laith al-Khazali were also designated as Specially Designated Global Terrorists under Executive Order 13224.
 In a statement, U.S. Secretary of State Mike Pompeo alleged, “AAH and its leaders are violent proxies of the Islamic Republic of Iran.
 Acting on behalf of their masters in Tehran, they use violence and terror to further the Iranian regime’s efforts to undermine Iraqi sovereignty.”

 Fight against ISIS

 Reports on the number of IRGC soldiers killed fighting in Iraq further demonstrate Iran’s intense interventions in the area.
-Iran has supplied Iraq with $10 billion worth of weaponry, likely including T-72S tanks, Safir jeeps, and Sayyad sniper rifles.
+Additionally, as of 2015, Iran had supplied Iraq with $10 billion worth of weaponry, likely including T-72S tanks, Safir jeeps, and Sayyad sniper rifles.

-Iran’s transfer of ballistic missiles to its proxies, the establishment of weapons depots in Iraq, and transformation of the country into a transshipment route for arms to the Assad regime and Hezbollah have further undermined Iraqi sovereignty, imperiling the central government’s monopoly on the use of force.
-These provocations have invited reprisals from Israel, highlighting Iran’s willingness to subvert Iraq’s security for its own nefarious ends.
+Iran has subverted Iraq’s security for its own nefarious ends.
+Iran’s transfer of ballistic missiles to its proxies, the establishment of weapons depots in Iraq, and the transformation of the country into a transshipment route for arms to the Assad regime and Hezbollah have further undermined Iraqi sovereignty, imperiling the central government’s monopoly on the use of force.
+These provocations have invited reprisals from Israel to disrupt Iranian arms proliferation.

 Political and Economic Influence

-Outside the political realm, Iran also maintains economic leverage over Iraq.
-According to Ambassador Masjedi, Iran’s second-largest export market is Iraq, with bilateral trade set to reach $8.5 billion in 2018, with Iran hoping to increase the trade volume to $22 billion annually.
+Iran also maintains economic leverage over Iraq, which translates into political influence.
+According to Ambassador Masjedi, Iran’s second-largest export market is Iraq.
+Bilateral trade was set to reach $8.5 billion in 2018, with Iran hoping to increase the trade volume to $22 billion annually.
 Indeed, the United States has had to continually grant Iraq a periodic waiver from U.S. sanctions that the U.S. government re-imposed on Iran following its withdrawal from the Iran nuclear deal, allowing it to import gas and electricity from Iran.
+The Biden administration most recently issued a sanctions waiver to allow Iraq to pay an estimated $10 billion to Iran for electricity in November 2023.

 Millions of religious pilgrims pass through Iraq’s shrines each year, giving Iran the opportunity to proselytize its Khomeinist ideology.
 Iran is seeking in the long term to influence the selection of a successor to Ayatollah Ali Al-Sistani, Iraq’s most powerful Shi’a cleric and a rival source of emulation for Shi’a Muslims to Khamenei.
 A successor more favorable to its state ideology in Najaf would cement Iranian cultural and political influence in Iraq in the long term.
 Thus, even at a time when it faces massive economic pressures due to sanctions, Iran has seen fit to divert massive amounts of funds to shrine development in Iraq.